-The University Nurse works a limited amount of hours per week during the academic year.
+The University Nurse works limited hours each week during the academic year.
 Her office hours are posted in the Office of Student Life.
-The nurse is available to provide: treatment, advice and preventive health services to help facilitate the students' optimal physical, mental, emotional and social growth and development within the Franklin community.
-She also supervises the health of the entire school body and serves as a liaison between the health care community and the school population.
-The nurse makes referrals to other medical professionals when necessary.
+The Nurse is available to provide: treatment, advice and preventive health services to help facilitate the students' optimal physical, mental, emotional and social growth and development within the Franklin community.
+She also supervises the health of the entire school body and serves as a liaison between the healthcare community and the school population.
+The Nurse makes referrals to other medical professionals when necessary.
 In exceptional circumstances for an additional fee of a minimum of 60 CHF per hour for at least two hours, the Nurse is available to visit students who are in the hospital.
 The Nurse does not transport or accompany students to the doctor.